mistydemeo/vox_explainer_history/article.md

 In the US, just about every health expert Vox has spoken to has said there’s little evidence to support the use of face masks for preventing disease in the general population.

 Masks are only useful if you have a respiratory infection already and want to minimize the risk of spread to others, or if you’re caring for someone who is sick or working in a hospital in direct contact with people who have respiratory illnesses.
-(Plus, there are reports of runs on masks and other supplies that health workers need to stay safe.)
+(Plus, there are reports of runs on masks and other supplies that health workers need to stay safe.
+If they can’t get them and start walking off the job, we’re all in trouble.)

 That’s why the CDC advises against the use of masks for regular Americans.
 The best thing you can do to prevent all sorts of illnesses, CDC’s Messonnier said, is “wash your hands, cover your cough, take care of yourself, and keep alert to the information that we’re providing.”

-## 6) What about the cases of people spreading the virus before they show symptoms?
-Isn’t that worrisome?

-More and more research is piling up to suggest people who have only mild symptoms, or no symptoms at all, can test positive for Covid-19 disease.
-The virus also appears to be present in the body at very high levels early on in an illness.

-But “we still don’t know to what extent people without symptoms can infect,” Nuzzo cautioned.
-And, as Bogoch told Vox, “even if there have been cases of asymptomatic transmission of this infection, those will be typically rare cases, and with just about every other respiratory tract infection known to humankind, those are not the people who are driving an epidemic.”

-Even so, if this virus can spread from people with no or mild symptoms, it might help explain why it’s so contagious.
-Researchers currently believe one person with Covid-19 generally infects two to more than three others, which would make the new coronavirus more transmissible than seasonal flu, SARS, and MERS.
+## 6) What should I do if I think I have Covid-19?

+If you’re in a high-risk group — over the age of 60 with an underlying health condition — seek medical treatment immediately, and let your hospital or health care provider know you suspect Covid-19.

+Otherwise, stay at home and call a health professional, Vox’s Umair Irfan explained.
+“They will work with your local health department and figure out whether you need to get tested or get treatment.
+Doctors and health officials advise not to go to the emergency room if your symptoms do not appear to be life-threatening.”
+There’s a good chance you’ll recover with nothing more than rest and fluids.

-## 7) Is this going to become a deadly pandemic?
+## 7) Is this a deadly pandemic?
 The CDC and WHO are still calling this an outbreak.
-But with case counts now surging in numerous countries besides China, health experts told Vox we’re on the brink of a pandemic — or we’re already in one.
+But with the disease in more than 60 countries and major epidemics in several regions of the world, health experts told Vox we’re on the brink of a pandemic — or we’re already in one.

 That means containing the virus — fully halting its spread — may no longer be possible.

 “I don’t think the answer is shutting down the world to stop this virus.
 It’s already out,” said Michael Osterholm, director of the University of Minnesota’s Center for Infectious Disease Research and Policy.

-“We are at a turning point in the Covid-19 epidemic,” said Lawrence Gostin, a global health law professor at Georgetown University.
-“We must prepare for the foreseeable possibility, even probability, that Covid-19 may soon become a pandemic affecting countries on virtually all continents.”
+“We must prepare for the foreseeable possibility, even probability, that Covid-19 may soon become a pandemic affecting countries on virtually all continents,” said Lawrence Gostin, a global health law professor at Georgetown University.

 Keep in mind, the p-word doesn’t say anything about the severity of Covid-19.
-A disease can spread widely, and become a pandemic, without being particularly severe.
+A disease can spread widely and become a pandemic without being particularly severe.
 And no one knows yet what a Covid-19 pandemic would look like — mostly because we don’t yet know precisely how lethal this disease is.

-If you take the current number of deaths and divide it by the number of known cases, “the case fatality is 2 percent — and it’s gone down from 3 percent in the early days,” said the University of Michigan’s Howard Markel, who studies outbreaks.
-“And if it goes really, really low, we’ll probably say — like we did in Mexico in 2009 with [H1N1] swine flu — that it’s something very similar, if not less deadly [than] regular seasonal flu.”

-Right now, most of the testing has focused on travelers from China and people with links to travelers from China.
-Once the testing is broadened and more mild cases are discovered, this virus could look a lot less deadly.
+If you take the current number of deaths and divide it by the number of known cases, the case fatality is over 3 percent — but that’s an average for the world, and it’s likely to go down.
+Right now, there are problems with access to diagnostic testing in many parts of the world, and much of the testing has focused on travelers from Asia.
+Once the testing is broadened and more mild cases are discovered, this virus may look a lot less deadly.

 “We live [with] and tolerate a whole lot of respiratory viruses,” Nuzzo said, “some of which are even more transmissible than the estimates people have come out with for this one — but they don’t make the headlines.”